codacy/codacy-clang-tidy/docs/description/modernize-use-auto.md

 auto val = 42; auto &I = SomeObject.getInfo();

-In this example using `auto` for builtins doesn’t improve readability.
+In this example using `auto` for builtins doesn't improve readability.
 In other situations it makes the code less self-documenting impairing readability and maintainability.
 As a result, `auto` is used only introduced in specific situations described below.